 Visitors to Cuba from almost every country need a visa to clear Cuban customs.
 Americans all need a Cuban tourist card/visa.
 Here’s how to get one when traveling from the US on Delta Air Lines.

 Americans can still travel to Cuba despite recent changes to Cuba travel policy.
 A legal trip is just a matter of making sure you know what's changed and how it affects your plans.
 ViaHero has you covered with the latest updates on Cuba travel policies in these recent articles:

 And before your trip, make sure to check out:

 The following guidelines are for passengers traveling to Cuba with Delta.
-If you’re traveling on a different airline, it will be more helpful to review our general guidelines on the Cuba tourist card/visa.
-Or to review our guidelines for JetBlue, Southwest, and American Airlines.
+If you’re traveling on a different airline, it will be more helpful to review these general guidelines on the Cuba tourist card/visa.
+Or to review guidelines for JetBlue, Southwest, and American Airlines.

 Delta distributes tourist cards at the gate prior to departure for Cuba.
 Delta flights to Havana depart from Miami, Atlanta, and New York-JFK.
 You will pick up your Delta Cuba visa in one of those three cities even if you initially depart from a different city like Pittsburgh.

 The Delta Cuba visa costs $50, which is the same as JetBlue and Southwest, but less than American Airlines.
 The initial visa is valid for 30 days and travelers can renew it once for an additional 30.